 - The Compassionate Friends (UK)

 The Compassionate Friends (UK) is a charitable organisation of bereaved parents and their families offering understanding, support and encouragement to others after the death of a child or children.
 The Compassionate Friends (UK) also offers support, advice and information to other relatives, friends and professionals who are helping the family.

 - The Miscarriage Association

 Miscarriage can be a very distressing, frightening and lonely experience.
-The Miscarriage Association provides support and information for anyone suffering the effects of pregnancy loss.
+The Miscarriage Association provides support and information for anyone suffering the of pregnancy loss.